South Park (franchise): Video games

 Another South Park game was in development for the PlayStation 2, Xbox, and GameCube in 2004 but was cancelled for unknown reasons.
 A prototype of the game was found in an Xbox development kit in 2015.

 In 2010, the decision was made to form a small group called South Park Digital Studios, which would, among other things, work on creating new South Park games, that would involve the studio and the show's creators more heavily.
 The first such title is South Park Let's Go Tower Defense Play!, a tower defense game developed by Doublesix, which was released in 2009 for the Xbox Live Arcade service on the Xbox 360 console.
 Another Xbox Live Arcade game, South Park: Tenorman's Revenge, is a platformer which was released in the spring of 2012.
-South Park: The Stick of Truth is a role-playing video game that was written by Parker and Stone, and was originally scheduled to be released on March 5, 2013 for the Xbox 360 and PlayStation 3 consoles, and Microsoft Windows.
+South Park: The Stick of Truth is a role-playing video game that was written by Parker and Stone, and was originally scheduled to be released on March 5, 2013, for the Xbox 360 and PlayStation 3 consoles, and Microsoft Windows.
 The game was eventually released a year later in March 2014 to positive reviews.
 A sequel to The Stick of Truth, South Park: The Fractured but Whole, was released in October 2017 with similarly good reception.
 A mobile game, South Park: Phone Destroyer, was released for Android and iOS in November 2017.
+South Park: Snow Day!, a 3D co-op action game developed by Question and published by THQ Nordic, was released in March 2024 to mixed reviews.

 Merchandising

+By 2000, the franchise generated over $250 million in retail sales.
 Merchandising related to the show is an industry which generates several million dollars a year.
 At the time of the show's premiere, the top-selling specialty T-shirt in the United States was based on South Park, and US$30 million in T-shirt sales was reached during the show's first season.

 A South Park pinball machine was released in 1999 by Sega Pinball.
 The companies Fun 4 All, Mezco Toyz, and Mirage have produced various South Park action figures, collectibles, and plush dolls.

 Comedy Central entered into an agreement with Frito-Lay to sell 1.5 million bags of Cheesy Poofs, Cartman's favorite snack from the show, at Walmart until the premiere of the second half of the fifteenth season on October 5, 2011.